Everyone in Donald Trump's Orbit Who Has Been Charged by Robert Mueller

 A retired Army lieutenant general, Michael Flynn was a surrogate during Trump’s presidential campaign and later served as national security advisor.
 He was ousted from the role after only 24 days, however, amid claims that he misled Vice President Mike Pence and other officials about his contacts with Russians during the presidential transition.

 The special counsel’s office charged Flynn with one count of making false statements, writing in a court document that he “did willfully and knowingly make materially false, fictitious, and fraudulent statements and representations” to the FBI about his contacts with the Russians.
-Flynn is expected to plead guilty.
+Flynn pleaded guilty on Dec.
+1.

 George Papadopoulos